CRF230F Athena Big Bore Kit – Is It Worth It?

 There’s many different aftermarket mods you can do to your CRF230F to increase it’s performance, but adding displacement and compression is a surefire way to add torque and horsepower instantly.

 If you want more power, or if you need to rebuild your CRF230F, why not go with a big bore kit.
-Click here or the image below to buy your kit from Athena now on Amazon.
+Click here or the image above to buy your kit from Athena now on Amazon.